Heat exchanger tube sheets for challenging operations

 Fixed tube sheets are perhaps the most ‘standard’ form of tube sheet.
 They are used when there are no harsh or challenging operating conditions.
 It describes straight tubes that are fixed to the shell at both ends.

 Double tube sheets are used in operations when it’s vital that the substances in the heat exchanger don’t mix.
-They prevent cross-contamination.
+They prevent cross-contamination by providing a void between the two tube sheets in which the leaking substance can evacuate the heat exchanger.
+This is paired with a detector in the leakage path to raise an alarm.

 With a single tube sheet design, the tube-to-tube join at the sheet can allow small amounts of contamination between the tube-side and shell-side fluids.
 There is no known joining method which completely eliminates the risk of contamination, so instead, heat exchangers that must avoid contamination use a double tube sheet.